mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/architecture/index.md

 - A service account and token controller that creates default accounts and access tokens for new service namespaces.
 - `cloud-controller-manager` runs controllers that interact with the underlying cloud providers.

-For more information about any of the master components or Kubernetes control plane, see the [Kubernetes][kubedoc] documentation.
+For more information about any of components or Kubernetes control plane, see the [Kubernetes][kubedoc] documentation.

 ## Worker nodes